ziir/timtech.blog/posts/limiting-async-operations-promise-concurrency-javascript.md

 As we can see, ~all the asynchronous operations were performed **concurrently**, and sometimes, that's perfectly fine and exactly what we want.

+_Note: `Promise.all` only waits for all the `Promise`s to be resolved.
+The actual asynchronous operation is triggered by the function call from `Array.prototype.map`, creating a new `Promise` on each call._

 ### The problem of performing operations concurrently

 Now, let's assume that our `performAsyncOperation` really performs an HTTP request, an API Call, a database query, or really anything else that would either suffer or punish us for the load we push on to it.
 It might be a rate-limited API, or a fragile host.